Securely sharing research data presents a number of major challenges:

 - Administrators should have a way to audit and review all of the activity pertaining to the secured data, so that they can answer questions such as: 'Who has accessed this data, and when?'.

 This tutorial shows you how to use LabKey Server to overcome these challenges.
-In particular this tutorial shows you how to:
+You will learn to:

 As you go through the tutorial, imagine that you are in charge of a large research project, managing multiple teams, each requiring different levels of access to the collected data.
 You want to ensure that some teams can see and interact with their own data, but not data from other teams.
 You will need to (1) organize this data in a sensible way and (2) secure the data so that only the right team members can access the right data.